Where to Spend Your Wedding Floral Budget | Top 5 Choices!

-I also know that money doesn’t grow on trees, and that budgets are critical to starting your marriage off without a bucketload of guilt-inducing debt.
+I also know that money doesn’t grow on trees, and that everyone has a financial comfort zone.
 I thought I’d take a few minutes to share what I think are the top 5 places to spend your floral budget!

 (Word to the wise: rent the votives and cylinders and vases and orbs and all the things from your florist or decor company.
 You do NOT want the hassle of re-selling that stuff afterwards, only to get back a fraction of the original price.)

 Photo by Naomie Houle